This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Treating the Air Plant Leaves

 Pay attention to the leaves to decide whether your plant is dying.
 The leaves will start curling or wrinkling once they have dried.
-If you notice some color on the leaves of the main plant, you can take some steps to increase the lifespan.
+If you notice some color on the leaves of the main plant, you can take steps to increase the lifespan.
 Some green leaves mean hope, and your plant is still alive.

 - Prune away the dead foliage so the plant can focus the energy and nutrients on growing new pups or other healthy leaves.